egold555/Please-STFU-SLF4J/README.md

 ```
 Plus, now there are things that are being printed to your log that are not being formatted by your custom logger.

 Thats where Please STFU SLF4J comes in!
-Its a (almost) drop in ready piece of code that puta a piece of duct tape over SLFJ's loud mouth, silences those pesky startup errors, and even can integrate with your own custom logger!
+Its a (almost) drop in ready piece of code that puta a piece of duct tape over SLF4J's loud mouth, silences those pesky startup errors, and even can integrate with your own custom logger!
 What are you waiting for?!

 ## Installation
 Copy all the code from the [code](./code/) folder into your project.